What the name Lactoferrin reveals

 auf Matte sitzende Frau mit armacura Ampulle in der Hand

-What lactoferrin does in the body
+What Lactoferrin does in the body

 Features and Benefits